giftnuss/foodsharing/docs/php-structure.md

 Gateway class would be `selectResponsibleFoodsavers()` or `insertFetcher()`.
 A method not suitable would be `addFetcher()`, as this implies that the method took care of the whole transaction of adding a fetcher to a store pickup.
+In particular permission checks are not to be found in Gateways.

 Another difference to models regarding the implementation of SQL queries is that the functions to communicate with the database are not directly in the Gateway class by inheritance but encapsulated in the attribute